KhoiFish/yarr/README.md

 ## Building
 You can use the scripts provided in this repo to build and host a local web server, or use these commands directly:

-#### Build natively on your machine:
+#### Build a native console app
 ```console
 cargo build --release
 ```

-#### Test natively on your machine.
-This will output a ppm image file (use GIMP to view):
+#### Testing native console app (output is a .ppm file, use GIMP to view)
 ```console
 cargo run --release > output.ppm
 ```

-#### Build web app:
+#### Building the web app
 ```console
 npm --prefix ./web run build
 ```

-#### Host and try out WebAssembly locally:
+#### Hosting local web server
 ```console
 npm --prefix ./web run host
 ```

 ## References
 #### Learn Rust
 I recently joined the _Rust Gang_ by reading [Programming Rust: Fast, Safe Systems Development](https://www.amazon.com/Programming-Rust-Fast-Systems-Development/dp/1492052590).
-It introduces as well as deep-dives the Rust language, from the perspective of a systems programmer.
-It's also surprisingly fun to read and has some light yet professional humor.
-If you're coming from another systems language such as C/C++, this is the book for you.
+It introduces and deep-dives the Rust language from the perspective of systems development.
+It's also surprisingly fun to read with light yet professional humor.
+If you are coming from another systems language such as C/C++, this is the book for you.

 #### Learn Raytracing
-If you're new to raytracing, I highly recommend you take a weekend (or two) to go through Peter Shirley's [RayTracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) series of books.
+If you're new to raytracing, I highly recommend you take a weekend (or two!) to go through Peter Shirley's [RayTracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) series of books.
 It's a great read and this project's raytracing core is based on it.

 #### WebAssembly & Multi-threading on the Web
 The following are great resources in learning how to setup Rust & WebAssembly for the web.